apache/cordova-docs/docs/en/edge/config_ref/images.md

 your app has started and the webview has loaded, your app should hide the splash screen so that your main view is visible.
-Because the app start time will vary quite a bit due to a number of factors, it is recommended that your app explicitly invoke `navigator.splashscreen.hide()` in the Javascript method that responds to the `deviceready` event.
+Because the app start time will vary quite a bit due to a number of factors, it is recommended that your app explicitly invoke `navigator.splashscreen.hide()` in the JavaScript method that responds to the `deviceready` event.
 Otherwise the splash screen will be visible for the SplashScreenDelay value that you configured above.
 This event-driven approach is highly recommended versus having the splash